Appdynamics/azure-monitoring-extension-archived/README.md

 Windows Azure is an Internet-scale computing and services platform hosted in Microsoft data centers.
 It includes a number of features with corresponding developer services which can be used individually or together.

-Through the use of Azure REST API(http://msdn.microsoft.com/en-us/library/windowsazure/ff800682.aspx) and AppDynamics Machine Agent API, we plan to build the Azure Monitoring Extension.which will allow our customers to integrate and monitor Azure metrics on AppDynamics UI.

 ##Prerequisite
 Create and export management certificate to azure